 - Worlds biggest rock band first half of the 70’s

-- “Stairway To Heaven” was the last song on Side A. (8 min long, not released as a single.
+- “Stairway To Heaven” was the final song on Side A. (8 min long!
+Not released as a single.
 Never a Billboard charting hit.)

 - Spirit wasn’t unknown.
 “I Got A Line On You” had reached 25 on the charts in 1968.

-- Both were performers at two music festivals in 1969.
+- Both bands were performers at two music festivals in 1969.

-- Guitarist/Composer Jimmy Page has the album in his enormous record collection 40 years later.
+- Guitarist/Composer Jimmy Page has the Spirit album in his enormous record collection 40 years later.

-- Relevant Melody – Pitche s occurring over time.
+- Relevant Melody – Pitches occurring over time.
+Most important.

 - Harmony – Pitches occurring together.
 Gives context to the melody.

 The notes in red are where identical pitches occur at identical points in time.
-There are twenty-seven or so notes per melody each song, 9 are actually the same.
+There are twenty-seven or so notes per “melody” in each song, 9 are actually the same.
+Are you at all surprised it’s only 9?
+I would’ve been.
+It sounds like it’s gotta be more doesn’t it?

 Common property musical scales and arpeggios (Section 802.5(A).Copyright.gov website

-Line cliches are a songwriting device or technique.
-Neither cliches nor techniques sound like the stuff of copyright.
-So if that’s what we have here, that’s a problem for Taurus’s originality.
+Line clichés are a songwriting device or technique.
+Neither the word “cliché” nor “technique” sounds like the stuff of copyright.
+You’ve heard line clichés a million times.
+If that’s what we have here, that’s a problem for Taurus’s originality, right?

-First other works that occured to me were My Funny Valentine, This Masquerade, Time In A Bottle.
+The first few songs other songs that occurred to me as using the very same line cliché as in Taurus and Stairway were My Funny Valentine, This Masquerade, and Time In A Bottle.

-It’s not as if they’d never appropriated other peoples work before.
+Yeah, it’s not as if they’d never appropriated other people’s work before.
 About half the songs on their first three albums and two more on this one were arguably lifted, or “nicked” as they themselves would put it.
+Where’s their morality, we might ask?
+Where’s ours?

-My originality argument applies to both songs, but is focused logically on Taurus.
-The notes played in the respective intros are not especially novel.
+My originality, or lack thereof, points apply to both songs, but we focused logically on Taurus.
+The notes played in the respective intros are not especially novel, especially Taurus, and that’s the winning argument, so we made it.

 Plagiarism versus Infringement

-So plagiarism includes copying the sorts of things I’ve described if you don’t give any sort of attribution.
 It might not be exclusively Randy California’s guitar-specific idea to start at that A minor fingering and work down the guitar neck, or you might argue it is, but that doesn’t necessarily matter.
+It might’ve been Page’s only exposure to the idea.

-If Page admired Taurus and used it as the core idea to create Stairway, is that plagiarism even while there might be 17th century works that use the same line cliche?
+Or, if Page admired Taurus and knowingly used it as the core idea to create Stairway, is that plagiarism even while there might be, known to Page or not, 17th-century works that use the same line cliche?

 Suppose he intended to steal Taurus, but could only kinda remember it?

+What of my soul by the way?
 If I help a client UN-infringe their too alike “soundalike” for a commercial, am I helping them plagiarize?
-If so, it’s that “wrong?”
+If so, is that “wrong?”
 Should I not?

 A THRESHOLD TO NAVIGATE